 And the first step is to remove any false, misleading, or defamatory information about you.
 Of course, this isn’t always easy – especially if the information was shared by people within your network who refuse to take it down.

 But if you can’t get something removed (and most things can be eventually), then at least try to ensure that positive posts appear before negative ones whenever possible.
-For example, if someone has written a critical review of your business on Yelp, then avoid responding with an angry comment yourself.
+For example, if someone has written a critical review of your business, then avoid responding with an angry comment yourself.

 Instead, post some genuinely positive reviews of your own and encourage customers to do the same (which will push down your opponent’s comments).
 Then monitor everything closely for potential problems (the more often you check-in, the better), and always respond quickly whenever a negative review is posted.